 Cuesta de los Chinos

 This particular street is a perfect escape from the tourist traps of the center, and the only people you’re likely to bump into are the odd dog walker or local granadino out for a stroll.
 On the final curve of the hill before the path begins its descent, you can enjoy one of the finest views in the city.
-The panorama of the Albayzín district is a stunning sight.
-Enjoy the sprawl of white-washed houses against the backdrop of a crystal blue sky!
-If you ask us, it’s well worth the climb!
+The panorama of the Albayzín district is a stunning sight: enjoy the sprawl of white-washed houses against the backdrop of a crystal blue sky.
+It’s a bit steep, but well worth the climb!

 Parque Federico García Lorca

-Just 15 minutes from the cathedral, this park is in the more modern part of the town.
-This area, which isn’t frequented by many tourists, is worth visiting.
-In fact, that’s the perfect reason to go!
-Stray off the beaten path in Granada, and you’re bound to find some hidden treasures!
-This stunning park is set in the grounds of Spanish poet Federico García Lorca’s former family home.
+Just 15 minutes from the cathedral, this park is in the more modern part of the town in an area most tourists simply don’t know exists—which makes that the perfect reason to go.
+Stray off the beaten path in Granada, and you’re bound to find some hidden treasures, like this stunning park set in the grounds of Spanish poet Federico García Lorca’s former family home.
 It’s the perfect spot for an afternoon of sun and relaxation away from the city center.
 Wander through one of Europe’s biggest and most beautiful rose gardens, or simply grab an ice cream, relax and watch the world go by.